mahlberg-lab/clic/docs/clicanalysis/keywords.rst

 the keyword tab, so that all frequencies are compared.
 The keyword output shows the top 3000 results (for most comparisons, you will yield fewer results, though).
-Moreover, CLiC only generates so-called 'positive keywords': those that are 'overused' in the target corpus than in the reference corpus, but CLiC does not generate 'negative' or 'underused' keywords.
+Moreover, CLiC only generates so-called 'positive keywords': those that are overused in the target corpus compared to the reference corpus.
+CLiC does not generate 'negative' or 'underused' keywords.